 - We did not include SIXX in the charts because it was so slow that we were not able to show the differences between the rest of the serializers.
-This result is expected since SIXX is a text based serializer which is far slower than a binary one.
+This result is expected because SIXX is a text-based serializer, which is far slower than a binary one.
 However, SIXX can be opened and modified by any text editor.
-This is an usual trade-off between text and binary formats. - Magma and SmartRefStream serializers seem to be the slowest ones in most cases. - StOMP is the fastest one in serialization nearly followed Fuel, SRP and ImageSegment. - Magma serializer is slow with "raw bytes" objects such as Bitmap and ByteArray, etc. - Most of the times, Fuel is faster than ImageSegment, which is even implemented in the Virtual Machine. - ImageSegment is really slow with Symbol instances.
+This is an usual trade-off between text and binary formats. - Magma and SmartRefStream serializers seem to be the slowest ones in most cases. - StOMP is the fastest one in serialization nearly followed Fuel, SRP and ImageSegment. - Magma serializer is slow with 'raw bytes' objects such as Bitmap and ByteArray, and so on. - Most of the times, Fuel is faster than ImageSegment, which is even implemented in the VM. - ImageSegment is really slow with Symbol instances.
 We explain the reason later in Section 6.3. - StOMP has a zero (its color does not even appear) in the WideString sample.
 That means that it cannot serialize those objects.

 For materialization, Fuel is the fastest one followed by StOMP and ImageSegment.
 In this case and in the following benchmarks, we use memory-based streams instead of file or network ones.
 This is to be fair with the other serializers.
-Nonetheless, Fuel does certain optimizations to deal with slow streams like file or network.
+Nonetheless, Fuel does certain optimizations to deal with slow streams such as file or network.
 Basically, it uses an internal buffer that flushes when it is full.
-This is only necessary because the streams in Pharo are not very performant.
-This means that, if we run these same benchmarks but using e.g., a file-based stream, Fuel is at least 3 times faster than the second one in serialization.
+This is only necessary because the streams in Pharo are not very good performers.
+This means that, if we run these same benchmarks, but using, for example, a file-based stream, Fuel is at least three times faster than the second one in serialization.
 This is important because, in the real uses of a serializer, we do not usually serialize to memory, but to disk.

 Large objects serialization.
-As explained, these samples contain objects which are composed by other objects that are instances of different classes, generating a large object graph.
+As explained, these samples contain objects which are composed of other objects that are instances of different classes, generating a large object graph.
 Figure 5 shows the results of large objects serialization and materialization.
-The conclusions are:
+The conclusions are as follows: